kaitken17/colab_based_projects/README.md

 ### RNN Multiclass Integration

 Code for the project resulting in our [Geometry of Integration in Text Classification RNNs paper](https://arxiv.org/pdf/2010.15114.pdf) (accepted to ICLR 2021).
+This work uses tools from dynamical systems analysis to better understand recurrent networks trained on text-classiciation tasks.
 Note this work relies on the [reverse-engineering neural networks (renn) library](https://github.com/google-research/reverse-engineering-neural-networks).

 ### RNN Seq2Seq